Gutta-percha

-The word "gutta-percha" comes from the plant's name in Malay: getah translates as "latex".
-Percha or perca is an older name for Sumatra.
+The word "gutta-percha" comes from the plant's name in Malay: getah translates as 'sticky gum' and pertja (perca) is the name of a less-sought-after gutta tree.
+The western term therefore is likely a derivative amalgamation of the original native names.

 Description

-P. gutta trees are 5–30 m tall and up to 1 m in trunk diameter.
+Palaquium gutta trees are 5–30 m tall and up to 1 m in trunk diameter.
 The leaves are evergreen, alternate or spirally arranged, simple, entire, 8–25 cm long, glossy green above, and often yellow or glaucous below.
 The flowers are produced in small clusters along the stems, each flower with a white corolla with four to seven (mostly six) acute lobes.
 The fruit is an ovoid 3–7 cm berry, containing one to four seeds; in many species, the fruit is edible.

 In Australia, gutta-percha is a common name specifically used for the euphorbiaceous tree Excoecaria parvifolia, which yields an aromatic, heavy, dark-brown timber.

 Chemistry

 Chemically, gutta-percha is a polyterpene, a polymer of isoprene, or polyisoprene, specifically (trans-1,4-polyisoprene).
 The cis structure of polyisoprene is the common latex elastomer.
 While latex rubbers are amorphous in molecular structure, gutta-percha (the trans structure) crystallizes, leading to a more rigid material.
 It exists in alpha and beta forms, with the alpha form being brittle at room temperature.